fommil/fpmortals/manuscript/wip.md

 > you start down the dark path, forever will it dominate your compiler, consume
 > you it will."
 >
-> ― a Shapeless user
+> ― an ancient Shapeless master

-In addition to all the warnings about fully automatic derivation that were mentioned for Magnolia, shapeless is **much** worse.
-Not only is fully automatic shapeless derivation [the most common cause of slow compiles](https://www.scala-lang.org/blog/2018/06/04/scalac-profiling.html), but it is also a painful source of typeclass coherence bugs.
+In addition to all the warnings about fully automatic derivation that were mentioned for Magnolia, Shapeless is **much** worse.
+Not only is fully automatic Shapeless derivation [the most common cause of slow compiles](https://www.scala-lang.org/blog/2018/06/04/scalac-profiling.html), it is also a painful source of typeclass coherence bugs.

-Fully automatic derivation is when the `def gen` and `def cop` are `implicit` such that a call will recurse for all entries in the ADT.
+Fully automatic derivation is when the `def gen` are `implicit` such that a call will recurse for all entries in the ADT.
 Because of the way that implicit scopes work, an imported `implicit def` will have a higher priority than custom instances on companions, creating a source of typeclass decoherence.
 For example, consider this code if our `.gen` were implicit

 {lang="text"}
 ~~~~~~~~